otomic-agents/Software-Development-Kit/README.md

 GetBalance();
 ```

-For more detailed usage and additional examples, refer to the example files in the directory.
+For more detailed usage and additional examples, refer to the example folder in the [otmoic-sdk](https://github.com/otmoic/Software-Development-Kit) repository.

 ## API Reference